qiskit-fall-fest-hackathon-france/qiskit-fall-fest-hackathon-france/README.md

 # Qiskit Fall Fest Hackathon @ Montpellier, France 2021
 We are extremely excited to hold the Qiskit Fall Fest Hackathon in France!
-It's open to everyone and completely online due to covid.
+It's open to everyone and completely online.

 It's a unique opportunity to get to know about Quantum Computing, coding with Qiskit (a quantum toolkit developed by IBM), and finish some cool projects together!